 - Body contouring procedures such as liposuction or abdominoplasty

-- "Mommy-makeover," or breast surgery in conjunction with waistline contouring after childbearing is completed, to restore pre-pregnancy contours
+- "Mommy-makeover," is a term used to describe breast surgery in conjunction with body contouring after childbearing is completed, to restore pre-pregnancy contours

-- Sometimes a breast lift can be combined with a breast implant removal to improve the appearance of saggy, stretched skin after the loss of breast volume
+- Breast implant removal: a breast lift can be combined with a breast implant removal to improve the appearance of saggy, stretched skin after the loss of breast volume

 Dr. Brown is a specialist in mastopexy surgery.
 She focuses on the creation of upper medial pole breast fullness and a beautifully attractive cleavage, using your natural tissue and avoiding the need for an implant.
 Women of all breast sizes are able to achieve attractive, perky and youthful breasts, which contributes to a healthy and fit-looking silhouette.

-Please contact Desert Hills Plastic Surgery Center online or call (702) 260-7707 today to discuss your breast lift options for free with Las Vegas Board-certified plastic surgeon Dr. Hayley Brown.
+Please contact Desert Hills Plastic Surgery Center online or call 702-260-7707 today to discuss your breast lift options with Las Vegas Board-certified plastic surgeon Dr. Hayley Brown.